-5. Mental health in adolescents remains a huge challenge
+5. It was further confirmed that mental health in adolescents is a growing challenge

-In MYRIAD’s initial survey of almost 27,000 11-14-year-olds in 85 schools between 2016 and 2018, over 33% of young people reported significant social-emotional-behavioral problems and depressive symptoms.
+In MYRIAD’s initial survey of almost 27,000 11- to 14-year-olds in 85 schools between 2016 and 2018, over 33% of young people reported significant social-emotional-behavioral problems and depressive symptoms.
 Certain groups were more likely to report problems: girls, older teenagers, those living in urban areas and areas of greatest poverty and deprivation.

 The results are shared in great detail both online at MYRIAD and in 7 papers comprising a special issue of British Medical Journal—Evidence-based Mental Health.
 MYRIAD has worked with a group of young people from schools that took part in the trial to make a film that provides their perspective on mental health and the role of schools.
 In addition, MYRIAD has also recorded a series of podcasts—Changing States of Mind—for teachers and students.